M.S. Behavior Analysis

 Inspired by its land-grant foundation, the University of Nevada, Reno provides outstanding learning, discovery, and engagement programs that serve the economic, social, environmental, and cultural needs of the citizens of Nevada, the nation, and the world.
 The University recognizes and embraces the critical importance of diversity in preparing students for global citizenship and is committed to a culture of excellence, inclusion, and accessibility.

 An understanding of human behavior

-The Master of Science degree in behavior analysis psychology builds upon foundational undergraduate knowledge — and helps prepare students for doctoral studies or careers in government and the public and private sectors.
-The psychology program provides master's degree education and research training in behavior analysis.
+The Master of Science degree in behavior analytic psychology builds upon foundational undergraduate knowledge and helps prepare students for doctoral studies or careers in government and the public and private sectors.
+The psychology program provides Master's degree education and research training in behavior analysis.

 The Behavior Analysis Program is accredited by the Association for Behavior Analysis International Accreditation Board.
 See our annual report data.